 e live in a very busy world; we are always doing something, usually many things at the same time.
 Our activities and our thoughts over-lap in a continuous bombardment.
-In this article I want to deal with the issue Meditation Explained.
+In this article we want to deal with the issue Meditation Explained.

-My question to you is when did you last take any time to do nothing?
+Our question to you is when did you last take any time to do nothing?
 Totally undisturbed, with no phone, no TV etc?

 The mind is our most valuable resource through which we experience every single moment of our life.
 We rely on it to be happy, content, emotionally stable, kind, thoughtful and considerate.
 Also to be focused, spontaneous, creative.
 But most of us take no time out to look after our mind.
 We spend more time looking after our cars, clothes, hair.